KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 At the technological level, this correlation is the result of the integration between the software systems that manage these two heterogeneous types of data: geographic information systems (GIS), which manage spatial data, and Business Intelligence systems (BI), which manage business data.
 This integration gives rise to new technological tools supporting decision-making processes, and the analysis on those business data that are directly or indirectly related to a geographic dimension.

 Location Intelligence applications significantly improve the quality of users’ analysis based on a geographic dimension.
 Indeed, a Data Warehouse (DWH) almost always included such information.
-By representing the geographic distribution of one or more business measures on interactive thematic maps , users can quickly identify patterns, trends or critical areas, with an effectiveness that would be unfeasible using traditional analytical tools.
+By representing the geographic distribution of one or more business measures on interactive thematic maps, users can quickly identify patterns, trends or critical areas, with an effectiveness that would be unfeasible using traditional analytical tools.

-More on GIS and Spatial Data\*
+More on GIS and Spatial Data
 -----------------------------------

 Spatial Data